Richardaeld/Fat_Racoon_Kitchen/README.md

 + GitHub houses the master branch, [here](https://github.com/Richardaeld/Fat_Racoon_Kitchen)

 ## Scalability
-+ Add ability to search for lazy or grandparent classic**
-+ backend varify of image size instead of relying on JS size validation
++ Unify validation for images.
+So JS and Python check the same material.
+This would ensure a better UX.
-+ Adding user selectable filters to search bar
++ Adding user selectable filters to search bar.
+This would ensure a better UX.
 + Create a user commit form for the recipes.
-This would give a better sense of community for returning users
+This would give a better sense of community for returning users.
-+ Allows users to rate each others recipes
++ Allows users to rate each others recipes.
+This would give a better sense of community for returning users.
-+ Improve email validation to accept a wider ranger of email suffixes (ex. regional suffix, .uk, .fr, .de)
++ Improve email validation to accept a wider ranger of email suffixes (ex. regional suffix, .uk, .fr, .de).
+This would allow for a larger audiance of users.

 <!-- new content -->
-+ Improve Validation to use less packaged validation types and more compartmentalized validation
++ Improve Validation to use less pre-packaged validation types and more compartmentalized validation.
-    + Example: Use classes to set validation for character count, characters allowed, spaces, allowed, etc...
+    + Example: Use classes to set validation for character count, characters allowed, spaces, allowed, etc... all separately.
     + A dynamic system that has a class for amount of characters allowed and a seperte class that allows for characters to be used would allow for a more dynamic validation to be made with JS which would improve validation code over all
 + A stronger form of validation could be used.
 The validation used is simple and limited.
     + One good example is users are able to invalidate recipe steps or recipe ingredients by tabing to them.
 This forces users to add content or remove the unused box.
 This is detailed in **bugs** section.
-+ Improve search engine to accept a **space** as an **_** to help users more easily find chefs with a or multiple "space(s)" in their name
++ Improve search engine to accept a **space** as an **_** to help users more easily find chefs with a single or multiple "space(s)" in their name.

 <!-- end new content -->